0heartland0/JSONBeautifier/README.md

 ## JSONBeautifier

-This is a Burp Extension for beautifying JSON output.
-There exists a [python version](https://portswigger.net/bappstore/showbappdetails.aspx?uuid=ceed5b1568ba4b92abecce0dff1e1f2c) in the BApp Store at the moment.
+This is a BurpSuite extension for beautifying JSON output.
+The BApp Store currently has a [python version](https://portswigger.net/bappstore/showbappdetails.aspx?uuid=ceed5b1568ba4b92abecce0dff1e1f2c) in the BApp Store at the moment..
 The original author did not generate a jar package.
 I choose to generate a jar package.
-A small problem was encountered during the packaging process, which was finally solved and a new jar package was generated.
+Some minor problems were encountered during the packaging process, which have been successfully resolved and a new jar package was generated.

 #### Before
 <img src="/img/JSONRaw.PNG"/>